SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 > Cobb: Let me ask you a question.
 You never remember the beginning of your dreams, do you?
 You just turn up in the middle of what's going on.

 Dreams blur reality, even inflicting genuine pain.
 In the dual mirror moment, Ariadne crafts the dream from personal memory.
 Cobb alerts her to not create dreams with her own memory.
-Essentially, creating a line where **real and unreal** dissolves.
+Because it will produce a line where **real and unreal** dissolves.

 > Cobb: Because building dreams out of your own memories is the surest way to lose your grip on what's real and what's a dream.